 The remote working model is more than a temporary solution to a global health crisis.
 It is very much a new way of life.

 While Covid-19 may have accelerated the adoption of remote work policies, the rise in its acceptance has been gaining momentum in the last few years.
 From happier, more productive employees to being able to create a more positive environmental impact, the effectiveness of remote work is consistently being put on display.

 In the US, Airtasker conducted a survey to understand workplace habits and productivity.
 They recorded similar results.
 Remote workers were more productive than their in-office counterparts.
-They also had better wellness scores.
+Work-life balance improved and they had better wellness scores.
 The following shows some of the most compelling findings: